-2007 with 3 STEMI receiving hospitals.
+2007 with 3 STEMI Receiving Centers (SRC).
+In 2016, we designated Simi Valley Hospital as a SRC, bringing our total to four in the county.
 Paramedics use field transmission of 12-Lead ECGs and "STEMI Alerts" to provide early notification of cardiac intervention teams.
 The goal for the patient who is having a STEMI is to receive a procedure called Percutaneous Cardiac Intervention, which quickly restores blood flow to the heart.
 When a patient is identified as having a STEMI in a non-STEMI hospital, we have systems in place for a rapid transport to a STEMI receiving hospital within 30 minutes.
 STEMI system performance is based on standards developed by the American College of Cardiology, the American Heart Association and the California Department of Public Health.
-In 2015, Ventura County STEMI System received the Gold Level recognition from the American Heart Association's Mission Lifeline program.
+In 2016, Ventura County STEMI System received the Gold Level recognition from the American Heart Association's Mission Lifeline program for the second year in a row.
 The Mission Lifeline Program recognizes Systems of Care that meet the following performance measures: First Medical Contact to Intervention in less than 90 minutes 75% of the time, and 12-Lead ECGs obtained on patients having chest pain 75% of the time.
-In 2016, Simi Valley Hospital will be designated as an STEMI Receiving Center.
 Below are other performance measures we track and assess for improvement.

-Performance Data for 2015
+Performance Data for 2016

-Criteria County Performance Data Total number of EMS STEMI Patients who received Percutaneous Cardiac Intervention 98 911 call to Percutaneous Cardiac Intervention 82 Min (Goal < 90 min) Positive EMS STEMI 12-Lead to Percutaneous Cardiac Intervention 70 Min (Goal < 90 min) Arrival at STEMI hospital to Percutaneous Cardiac Intervention 50 Min (Goal < 90 min)
+Criteria County Performance Data Total number of EMS STEMI Patients who received Percutaneous Cardiac Intervention 117 911 call to Percutaneous Cardiac Intervention 86 Min (Goal < 90 min) Positive EMS STEMI 12-Lead to Percutaneous Cardiac Intervention 72 Min (Goal < 90 min) Arrival at STEMI hospital to Percutaneous Cardiac Intervention 53 Min (Goal < 90 min)